antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 > **NOTE** : **DNS Propogation** is the **"lag time"** that servers around the world register that your website domain has changed.
 The internet basically has to update its **"phone book"**.

+---

+### Level 4 (Network Artifacts)

+Sample 4 was about finding artifacts the malware left on the system.
+This is the evidence left on the victims machine.